 Site Selection Criteria.
-Policies and procedures in place to quide the site selection process.
+Policies and procedures in place to guide the site selection process.

 Squad Size.
-In any championship in which a squad limit has been established by the governing sport committee or by the bylaws, the number of eligible student-athletes in competitive uniform at the start of competition.
+In any championship in which a squad limit has been established by the governing sport committee or by the bylaws, the number of eligible student-athletes in competitive uniform eligible to participate at the start of competition.